paulcheeba/about-time-next/README.md

 - **Create Event**: One-shot or repeating (DD:HH:MM:SS).
 - **Stop by Name**: Stops all events matching a given “friendly” name.
 - **Stop by UID**: Stops a specific event by unique ID.
+- **Pause/Resume**: Temporarily freeze an event’s countdown and resume later.
 - **Send Queue to Chat**: Posts a GM-whisper summary with name, UID, next fire time.
 - **Stop all Events**: Flush the queue.
 - **Stop all + 1h reminder**: Flush and schedule a “Resume in 1h” reminder.